microsoft/ignite-learning-paths-training-data/README.md

 Along with the video of the presentation, this repository will link to all the assets you need to successfully present including PowerPoint slides and demo instructions & code.

-## Intelligent decision making through modern data warehousing
+## About this Learning Path: Intelligent decision making through modern data warehousing

 Data is the greatest asset to a company in the process of intelligent decision making.
 How is my business performing?
 How do I get more insights to turn from a reactive approach to a pro-active and predictive scenario?